 To moderate it, Tiziana Proietti, Member of the study Satyendra Pakhalé Associates from 2013.

-Pakhalé, designer and founder of the study, based in Amsterdam, which bears his name, works to influential international designers, such as Cappellini, Fiam, Novartis, Poltrona Frau and Tubes.
+Pakhalé, designer and founder of the studio, based in Amsterdam, which bears his name, works for authoritative signatures of international design, as Cappellini, Fiam, Novartis, Poltrona Frau and Tubes.
 His works are housed in the permanent collections of prestigious museums around the world including the Victoria and Albert Museum in London, the Stedelijk Museum in Amsterdam, the Montreal Museum of Fine Arts and the Centre Pompidou in Paris.

 On the occasion of the IED Talks, Satyendra Pakhalé introduce his personal design interpretation, which he defines as "Sensorial Design."
 Through the production of prototypes and study models, Pakhalé welcomes the daily challenge of solving complex problems inherent in the material, shape, and technology, always keeping in mind the aim of meeting, and at the same time go beyond the functionality of the objects.
 The real purpose of his work is to create works that evoke and at the same time enhance the human senses.
 Pakhalé will share with the audience his journey towards the creation of an innovative design: sensory objects based on experience human artifact.